UvaPrakash/programming-scala-for-beginners/collection-basics.md

 * Arrays in Scala are converted to a primitive array on the JVM
 * Behaviour wise in Scala, they are similar to Lists
 * Arrays are mutable
-* Repeated Parameters uses an Array to hold possible extra elements
+* Repeated Parameters uses an Array to hold possible extra parameters